astral-sh/ruff-vscode/README.md

 command line, you'll want to enable Ruff's isort rules by adding `"I"` to your [`extend-select`](https://docs.astral.sh/ruff/settings/#extend-select)._

-_Note: All of the above mentioned Notebook configurations will run the action for each cell individually.
+_Note: The above-mentioned Notebook configurations will run the action for each cell individually.
 This is the way VS Code handles Notebook actions and is unrelated to `ruff-lsp`.
 If you'd prefer to run them on the entire notebook at once, prefer to use the `Ruff` prefixed commands such as `Ruff: Organize Imports` and `Ruff: Fix all auto-fixable problems`._

 If you're using the [VS Code Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python),